-Academic counselors are available in the Learning Center for Writing & Academic Support to assist each student in preparation for graduation and career placement.
-Their goal is to assist students in evaluating, developing, and maximizing their potentials by providing guidance and support.
+Academic counselors are available in the John Hazen White and Paramount buildings to assist students with preparation for graduation.
+Their goal is to assist students in evaluating, developing, and maximizing their potential by providing guidance and support.

 All students are encouraged to meet with an academic counselor.
 Such a meeting is required for students experiencing academic difficulty.
 Appointments are recommended.